csula/cs3220-spring-2018/docs/project-scratch.md

 on the front end service running the incremental game while reading the backend server for the resource and its storage.

+## Problems

+Software engineering is all about solving problems.
+In this section, I want to summarize a couple problems I had in summer and what I want to accomplish:

+* JavaScript wasn't covered in depth enough for students to use it effectively
+* Architecture wasn't taught well.
+Many students didn't know what architecture they were following even to the end.
+* Database abstraction can be cleaner.
+As for now, getting simple connection remains a lot more code snippets to resolve

 ## Fragments

 It will be damn difficult for students who just start leaning web development